zulip/zulip/templates/zerver/help/browse-and-join-streams.md

 ![Subscribe before](/static/images/help/subscribe-before.png)

-A green checkmark will appear next to the stream that you've just subscribed to, and you will now be able to read and send messages to the stream.
+A green checkmark will appear next to the stream that you've just subscribed to, and you will now be able to read and send messages in that stream.

 ![Subscribe after](/static/images/help/subscribe-after.png)